 If you’re a parent or you’ve ever been involved in early childhood education, you’ve probably heard of this thing called summer learning loss.
 For the uninitiated, it’s when kids fall behind in their learning over the summer because they’re not actively exercising the skills they acquired during the school year.
 Research has found that on average, American students fall one month behind in their math and reading skills over the summer months.
-For low-income students, it’s often closer to two months because of a dearth of resources at home.
+For low-income students, it’s often closer to two months.

 1. Curate a summer reading list

 Remember being a kid and having a summer reading list that was designed to prepare you for whatever literary challenges awaited you in the new school year?
 You can keep that spirit alive by putting together a summer reading list comprising books written in your learning language.
 Sure, it can be kind of challenging to read in a language you’re not totally fluent in, but isn’t that the whole point?
 The trick is to pick reading material that’s appropriate for your proficiency level — something that’s not so hard that it discourages you, but also not so easy that it doesn’t feel challenging.
 If you’re looking for some suggestions, here are some tips for reading in another language (plus a few of our favorite titles for learners).